bridgecrew-perf6/Deploy-to-ECR-/README.md

 Step 3: After dockering the application, I made use of Github Actions to deploy the app to ECS.

-This step required that I make use oF AWS CLI, v2, created an access for the compute resources i needed on Aws, kept the access key id and secret access key in the GitHub secret, then I pushed the docker image into the ECR(elastic container registry).
+This step required that I make use oF AWS CLI, v2, created an access for the compute resources i needed on AWS, kept the access key id and secret access key in the GitHub secret, then I pushed the docker image into the ECR(elastic container registry).

-Step 4: Created a cluster which crequired a service, definitation task, and EC2 instance container task definition servicename clustername
+Step 4: Created a cluster which required a service, definition task, and EC2 instance containe task definition servicename clustername